hphelion/documentation/moonshot/install.beforeyouinstall.md

  * On the <b>Edit Network Ranges</b> dialog, you will need to specify your Node Type, IPV4 Start Address, and IPV4 End Address values.

 * <b>Note</b>: You will be able to skip the Edit options for the Admin Network.

+* In <b>Environment</b> > <b>Complete Install</b>, you will be asked to enter the top-level domain name for your cloud.
+The name you'll provide must consist of lowercase characters with no numbers or special characters.
+It may end in any valid web domain type, such as (but not limited to) .com, .org, .net, .edu, .mil, .gov.

 * In <b>Cloud</b> > <b>Manage Clouds</b> > <b>Create Cloud</b>, you will only need to enter a <b>Name</b> for your cloud.
 You can use default values for other options; however, plan ahead to specify new, non-default passwords for the Admin user, Arch user, and Trash user.

 * In <b>Cloud</b> > <b>Manage Clouds</b> > <b>Create Compute Region </b>dialog, you will need to enter a <b>Name</b> for your region.
 Recommended: create multiple regions.
 On each Create Compute Region dialog, on the Controller & Compute Nodes tab, you will need to enter the number of nodes that participate in the region.

 ### Administration Dashboard Checklist